-Message from Dr. Lisa Hinrichsen, Director of Graduate Studies
+Message from Dr. Joshua Smith, Director of Graduate Studies

 Welcome to the web pages of the M.A. and Ph.D.
 Programs in English at the University of Arkansas.
 Our university is located in Fayetteville, Arkansas, recently ranked by U.S. News as the fifth best city in which to live.

 We at the M.A. and Ph.D.
 Programs in English are committed to the thorough advising of our graduate students from the time they start their programs to the time they complete their degrees.
 We are also dedicated to helping our graduate students 1) complete their degree programs in a timely manner and with as little debt as possible, 2) remain healthy and happy throughout their courses of study, and 3) prepare to be highly qualified candidates for a range of professional careers both inside and outside of academia.

 Admission to our graduate programs is competitive.
 We typically admit three to five Ph.D. students and ten to fifteen M.A. students each fall, providing as many as possible with enough financial assistance to help them avoid accumulating significant school-related debt.
 Most if not all of our incoming M.A. students are awarded teaching assistantships with full tuition waivers.
 Most if not all of our incoming Ph.D. students are awarded doctoral fellowships, as well as teaching assistantships with full tuition waivers.

 Finally, our department's Program in Rhetoric and Composition systematically and thoroughly trains our new graduate TAs in the teaching of composition and literature through graduate courses, workshops, and peer and faculty mentoring programs.